 - Do I need a permit for the installation of energy efficient products?

-The program’s mandate is to provide incentives in the form of rebates to offset the cost of new equipment purchases.
-We are not involved in the permitting process, please contact your local Authority Having Jurisdiction (AHJ).
+We provide incentives in the form of rebates to offset the cost of new equipment purchases.
+We are not involved in the permitting process, so please contact your local Authority Having Jurisdiction (AHJ).
 Your AHJ will be able to provide guidance on permitting requirements.

 - Will the program expand to include more products in the future?

-At the time of program launch, Energy Efficiency Alberta released a list of eligible products.
-Going forward, the program will be evaluated at regular intervals to identify ways to improve program design.
-Evaluation criteria may include revisions to processes, rebates, eligibility requirements, or eligible products.
+All programs are regularly evaluated to identify ways to improve program design, meet market needs and stay within budget.
+Changes may include revisions to processes, rebates, eligibility requirements, or eligible products.
 Feedback from Albertans and the industry provides a key component to the ongoing improvement of the program and toward making the province more energy efficient.
 We will consider all suggestions for improvements to process and additional equipment.
-To send your suggestions, please send an email to BNI@ICF.com.
+To send your suggestions, please send us an email.

 - I have a product that I would like to add to the Eligible Measures List.
 How do I do that?

-To provide stability and consistency to the program, the product list will be updated every six months.
+To provide stability and consistency to the program, the eligible product list is reviewed and updated periodically.
 A survey will be sent out at those times to gather information about new products.
-Alternatively, you can email us at BNI@ICF.com to provide us with detailed information, preferably with a spec sheet attached, and your request will be included during the regularly scheduled reviews.
+Alternatively, you can email us to provide us with detailed information, preferably with a spec sheet attached, and your request will be included during the regularly scheduled reviews.

 - Who qualifies to participate in the program?